cavandonohoe/cavandonohoe/README.md

 # 👋 Hi, I’m Cavan Donohoe

-I am a data scientist for GRAIL working exclusively in R.
+I am a data scientist working for GRAIL who specializes in R programming.
+I discovered R programming in 2019 (can you believe that was 4 years ago??) and have loved it since then.
+I have a whole project list on my website listed below and a little bit more about me if you’d like to read on.

+I’m currently in a phase of my life where I would love to help with some small projects that might need some reproducibility.
+In this crazy world of high tech AI and incredibly fast computers, why are some people still relying on entire workflows in Excel?
+It boggles my mind 🤯

+R has become a passion of mine and I would love to share that passion with you.

 👀 I’m interested in helping people’s lives easier.
-🌱 I’m currently learning more R tools in order to do that.
+🌱 I’m always learning new ways in R to make that achievable.
 📫 Email me at <cavandonohoe@gmail.com>

 Check out my repositories!